onox/orka/docs/computing/index.md

 ## Buffers

-Compute shaders often read or write from buffers.
+Compute shaders often read from or write to buffers.
 To make a buffer available, bind it as an SSBO to the index of a binding point.
 See [SSBO](/rendering/buffers/#ssbo) on how to bind a buffer.